MicrosoftDocs/customer-insights/ci-docs/journeys/privacy-use-features.md

 For more information about how to work with the security groups and other security features in Dynamics 365, see [Security in Microsoft Dataverse](/power-platform/admin/wp-security).

-## Demonstrate GDPR compliance
+## Demonstrate privacy compliance

-From time to time, you may be asked to demonstrate that your organization complies with the GDPR regulations.
+From time to time, you may be asked to demonstrate that your organization complies with privacy laws and regulations.
 Customer Insights - Journeys provides several tools to help you do this.

 ### Record and view justifications for consent-level changes made by users